-Mansell had started the race from pole position – his first ever in F1 – and led the first half of it race before his tyres went off and he fell back before eventually having to pit.
+Mansell had started the race from pole position – his first ever in F1 – and led the first half of it before his tyres went off and he fell back, eventually having to pit.

-Did I mention this race was hot?
-Because it was hot.
+Conditions for the drivers at Dallas were tricky because it was hot.
 Really hot.
 The track was also breaking up and several drivers went out of the race as a result of hitting the wall.
-Mansell was running in 5th when he too fell victim to the conditions and grazed the wall, causing his gearbox to break.
+Mansell was running in fifth, two laps down, when he too fell victim to the conditions and grazed the wall, causing his gearbox to break.

-With the finish line in sight he got out of his Lotus and pushed his car across the line before collapsing from exhaustion.
-He dropped to 6th in the process – what an effort for a single point!
+With the finish line in sight, he got out of his Lotus and pushed it across the line before collapsing from exhaustion.
+He dropped to sixth in the process – what an effort for a single point!

 The race was won by Keke Rosberg, who’d managed to stay cool by wearing a special water-cooled skullcap under his helmet.
 F1 never returned to Dallas which, given the conditions, is hardly surprising.